 Calculates true, magnetic and compass direction (course, bearing) by a given direction, magnetic declination and deviation.

 The arrow of a magnetic compass always points north.
-This feature of a compass needle was noticed in the XII century and began to use a compass for orientation, especially at sea.
+This feature of a compass needle was noticed in the XII century, after which people began to use a compass for orientation, especially at sea.
 This device is quite simple.
-However, if you draw a direct line from point of origin to point of destination and without deviating a single degree follow the plotted course, you will hardly reach your desired destination, especially if the distance was big.
+However, if you draw a direct line from the point of origin to the point of destination and without deviating a single degree follow the plotted course, you will hardly reach your desired destination, especially if the distance is big.

 - Compass readings deviations – magnetic deviation

 - Discrepancy of magnetic and true poles – magnetic declination

 To calculate the compass course by the true course, or vice versa, you should set the values of the magnetic declination for a given location and your compass deviation in the corresponding fields of the calculator.
 The default values calculate the compass course for the transition from the city of Cadiz (Spain) to Cape St. Vincent (Portugal).
 For the calculation, I've determined the true course by using this calculator Course angle and the distance between the two points on loxodrome (rhumb line)., where I input the coordinates from Google Maps.
 The magnetic declination was obtained with a nautical chart of the Western Mediterranean Sea.